kairosity/mp2-tunnel-focus/README.md

 The flow is very much focused around the task list and the timer.
 The charts are a point of interest and reference, but they are scrolled down to, as they need not take center stage.

-The structure here is somewhat non-linear, but it is so simple that conceptualisation is of limited use for this particular application.
+The structure here is somewhat non-linear, but it is so simple that the linear/non-linear conceptualisation is of limited use.

 ### Interaction Design